 We have John McLaughlin, pollster strategist, and Matt Towery is with us.

-He says he's retired, but then he sent me sends me these great notes on polling that uh I keep saying to him, you know, we're dragging you back to work every day, whether you like it or not.
+He says he's retired, but then he sends me these great notes on polling that I keep saying to him, you know, we're dragging you back to work every day, whether you like it or not.

-Uh, but you see the president beginning to surge, and you think there's a reason for it.
+But you see the president beginning to surge and you think there's a reason for it.

 What is it?

-Um, first of all, greetings from your other state of Florida, where we're having a little rain today.
+First of all, greetings from your other state of Florida where we're having a little rain today.

 First of all, let me give you an example.

-Here in Florida, I had dinner with the chairman of the Republican Party, um, Joe Gruders, uh, who you know, over the weekend, and I feel really good about Florida, which I didn't feel good about uh four years ago.
+Here in Florida, I had dinner with the chairman of the Republican Party, Joe Gruyters, you know, over the weekend.

-But on a national level, I'm beginning to see I'm sure John's seeing this, the president's numbers, and these numbers are off because they overly rely on cell phones as a social, and that leans uh heavily to the left.
+But on a national level, I'm beginning to see, and I'm sure John's seeing this, the president's numbers, and these numbers are off because they overly rely on cell phones, as I told you before, and that leans heavily to the left.

-The fact that they don't wipe them properly, the president's usually about three points ahead of where he shows.
+A lot of reasons, the fact that they don't weight them properly, the president's usually about three points ahead of where he shows.

-But the what I'm seeing is the president is beginning to see a consolidation in his numbers.
+But what I'm seeing is the president is beginning to see a consolidation in his numbers.

 He's drifting upward.